floere/playa/README.md

 playa
 =====

-Work in progress: Awesome command line music player with awesome built-in search and awesomeness!
+WORK IN PROGRESS!
+Awesome command line music player with awesome built-in search and awesomeness!

 Name will be changed.